geosolutions-it/MapStore2/docs/user-guide/widgets.md

 Its main features include:

-* *Instant updates*: every user action (for example, selecting a category or entering a value) is immediately reflected across all layers and support tools, such as charts, tables, and counters.
+* *Dynamic synchronization with other components*:  once configured, the widget acts as a central hub.
+Every user selection (e.g. choosing a category from a dropdown menu or entering a numerical value) is instantly propagated to all connected map layers as well as other widgets/tools, such as charts, tables, and counters.

 * *Filter multiple data at once*: it lets you filter information across multiple layers at the same time based on their attributes, without needing complex operations or advanced setup.